danielstern/Lisa/README.md

 <h1>Lisa</h1>
 <h2>Neuro-Computational Matrix</h2>
-<p>Lisa is designed to be the basis of an intelligent conversation simulator that will ultimately allow NPCs in games to say different things, every time - and mean it!<p>
+<p>Lisa is designed to be the basis of an intelligent conversation simulator that will ultimately allow NPCs in games to say different things, every time - and mean it!</p>
 <p>Lisa has many other uses including teaching people to speak new languages, and simulating staff at kiosks.</p>
 <p>Lisa is designed with extensibility in mind.
 The human mind is a complex thing, and it's always growing.
 Lisa's codebase has a conversational design...</p>